ajaxray/docker-compose-laravel/README.md

 The environment is composed with the following services -

 - PHP 7.2 with fpm
-    - Including all common dependencies for Laravel application
+    - All common dependencies for Laravel application
     - [Composer]
     - nodejs and npm for [Vue.js] and [Laravel-Mix]
-    - ImageMagick + ghostscript (default) or gd (uncomment section) for image manipulation
+    - ImageMagick + ghostscript (default) or gd (require uncommenting) for image operations
-- [Nginx] - web server
+- [Nginx] - Web server
-- [MariaDB] 10.2 - Database
+- [MariaDB] 10.2 - Database (drop-in replacement for MySQL with performance, stability, and openness)
-- [Adminer] - light-weight database management frontend
+- [Adminer] - Light-weight database management frontend
 - [MailHog] - Receive emails for dev environment (Web and API based SMTP service)

 How to use